Nitrokey/nethsm/docs/system-design.md

 The data stored on disk is encrypted with AES256-GCM (32 byte key, nonce size is 12).

-## Rate Limiting {#sec-rl}
+### Rate Limiting

-To limit brute-forcing of passphrases, **S-Keyfender** rate limits logins.
+To limit brute-forcing of passphrases, *S-Keyfender* rate limits logins.
 The rate for the _Unlock Passphrase_ is one failed access per second per IP address.
 The rate limit for all endpoints requiring authentication is 1 failed authentication per second per IP address and username.